MarkB19988/CapstoneProject2-SpaceInvadersReboot/README.md

 I will need internet access to help me collect secondary research data through sources such as public reports and web articles, and my primary research as I plan to use online surveys to collect data.
 Additionally, web access can help me work more efficiently as I can save my work to the cloud and work from home as well as in class.

 ##### Computers With Apropriate Specs
+I will need a computer that has capable techinical specifications to run my required software e.g. Unity.
+I will be checking Unity's minimum requirements to make sure my system(s) meet them and will run without issues.

 ### 1.4 Cost
 As I will be developing for PC and possibly Android, I won't need to purchase developers licences as these platforms can be developed for and launched on for free.
 The cost for a Unity Pro licence is $125 per month.
 This is where a considerable ammount of the money that is spent on this project will go.
 Realistically, to account for possible delays I would need to purchase atleast 3 months of Unity Pro to make sure that I complete the project, this puts my Unity costs at $375.